Energy Superhub Oxford (ESO)

 How will the Energy Superhub Oxford project work?

-The Energy Superhub Oxford project will integrate Kensa Shoebox heat pumps in individual properties connected to shared ground loop arrays and smart controls and dynamic energy pricing.
+The Energy Superhub Oxford project will feature Kensa Shoebox heat pumps in individual properties, connected to shared ground loop arrays and integrated with smart controls and dynamic energy pricing.

 - A new set of dynamic energy prices are released each day.